 INVESTIGATE GAS POSSIBILITY

-The city has strict regulations against dumping inflammable or explosive materials into the sewer and they are as rigidly enforced as possible.
-Officials said, however, that it would be virtually impossible to prevent such dumping completely or to detect it at once.
+The city has strict regulations against dumping inflammable or explosive materials into the sewer, and they are as rigidly enforced as possible.
+However, officials said it would be virtually impossible to completely prevent such dumping or detect it immediately.

 HEAVY GAS ODOR NOTED